10play/10tap-editor/website/docs/setup/advancedSetup.md

 }
 ```

-It's important to configure `paths` so on web types will load from web subfolder and not react-native part types
+It's important to configure `paths` so on web the web types will be used instead of native types.

+### Step 3 - updating root tsconfig

-3. Add exclude on the root tsconfig.json: `"exclude": ["./editor-web"]`
+Add exclude on the root tsconfig.json: `"exclude": ["./editor-web"]`

-4. Add index.html AdvancedEditor.tsx and index.tsx:
+### Step 4 - Add index.html AdvancedEditor.tsx and index.tsx

+Add the following files

 ```html title="index.html"
 <!DOCTYPE html>